Representative Cases: Our Reputation For Results Record Of Success

 - A 54-year-old man who suffered a brain injury due to a post-operative bleeding complication filed a lawsuit against a vascular surgeon who had failed to discover and treat the condition in a timely manner.
 We were able to obtain a significant seven-figure settlement before a trial date was scheduled.

-- An 80-year old woman had one of her legs removed because a surgeon failed to timely perform surgery to restore blood flow after a complication during knee replacement surgery.
+- An 80-year-old woman had one of her legs removed because a surgeon failed to timely perform surgery to restore blood flow after a complication during knee replacement surgery.
 We filed a lawsuit against the surgeon, who did not make any offers to settle, and we obtained a jury verdict in favor of the patient.

-- When a fifty-eight year old woman died of metastatic breast cancer, her daughter came to Munday & Nathan seeking advice.
+- When a 58-year-old woman died of metastatic breast cancer, her daughter came to Munday & Nathan seeking advice.
 During Munday & Nathan’s investigation it appeared from her medical records that the woman had three prior mammograms which were negative during the previous five years, and that she also had refused mammograms and manual examinations.
 However, the daughter had accompanied her mother to each physician visit and informed Munday & Nathan that in fact no mammograms or manual breast examinations had ever been performed.
-Munday & Nathan proceeded with litigation only to discover that the mammograms that were allegedly performed were fraudulent with mammogram identification numbers that were for a date after the woman had already passed away.
+We proceeded with litigation only to discover that the mammograms that were allegedly performed were fraudulent with mammogram identification numbers that were for a date after the woman had already passed away.
 Further examination by forensic evidence revealed that the responsible physician had altered his medical records.
 The physician’s license was subsequently revoked, and the case was settled.

 - A middle-aged woman filed a lawsuit against her gynecologist when he failed to provide her with less invasive treatment options before performing a hysterectomy, and she suffered urinary complications from the surgery.
 We reached a settlement on behalf of the patient for the full amount of the doctor’s available insurance policy.